A Common Word between Us and You: Authorship

-According to the letter's website, its author was Prince Ghazi bin Muhammad bin Talal, of the Hashemite Kingdom of Jordan.
+According to the letter's website, its author is Prince Ghazi bin Muhammad bin Talal, of the Hashemite Kingdom of Jordan.
 The letter is signed by 138 prominent Muslim personalities from a large number of countries from several continents.
 These include academics, politicians, writers and muftis.
 Nearly half of the signatories are university academics or scholars.
 Professor David Ford, director of the Cambridge Inter-Faith Programme, helped to launch the letter.
 The following month, Ford was also one of the signatories on a Christian response seeking Muslim forgiveness.

 Addressees

-"A Common Word between Us and You" is addressed to Pope Benedict XVI, the Patriarchs of the Orthodox Churches, the leaders of the larger Christian denominations, and to leaders of Christians everywhere.
+"A Common Word between Us and You" is addressed to Pope Benedict XVI, the Patriarchs of the Eastern Orthodox Churches, the leaders of the larger Christian denominations, and to leaders of Christians everywhere.
 A list is as follows: